-The 'No-Action' alternative would mean that the applicant would not receive federal funding to provide the repair of an existing 30 feet x 20 feet storage structure and the land conditioning of approximately 5 acres for an agricultural site which would inhibit the economic growth opportunity that the applicant would not otherwise have under the PRDOH Re-Grow Puerto Rico program.
+The 'No-Action' alternative would mean that the applicant would not receive federal funding to provide the construction of a new 40 feet by 70 feet storage infrastructure for an agricultural site which would inhibit the economic growth opportunity that the applicant would not otherwise have under the PRDOH Re-Grow Puerto Rico program.
 As a result, these owners may not be able to experience the growth needed to recover and expand their agriculture activities.
 A provision of the grant allows for economic development for businesses.
 The No-Action alternative would not allow for economic development for this applicant.

 Summary of Findings and Conclusions: The proposed activity has been found to not have any adverse effects on the environmental nor is there the requirement for further consultation with any agency.
-There are no environmental review topics addressed that result in the need for formal compliance steps or the requirement for mitigation.
+There is no environmental review topics addressed that result in the need for formal compliance steps or the requirement for mitigation.